rotki/rotki/docs/api.rst

           "message": ""
       }

-   :resjson object result: The identifier ofthe newly created trade
+   :resjson object result: The identifier ofthe newly created ledger action
    :statuscode 200: Ledger action was succesfully added.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is currently logged in.